softwarefactory-project/sf-operator/doc/reference/api/index.md

-Describes a Zuul connection using the [gerrit driver](https://zuul-ci.org/docs/zuul/latest/drivers/gerrit.html#connection-configuration)
+Describes a Zuul connection using the [gerrit driver](https://zuul-ci.org/docs/zuul/latest/drivers/gerrit.html#connection-configuration) When an optional parameter is not specified then Zuul's defaults apply

 _Appears in:_
 - [ZuulSpec](#zuulspec)